webia1/Theoretical-Basics-of-Architecture/JS FRAMEWORKS & LIBS/React/Basics/ReadMe.md

 ##### Dashboard.test.tx

-> Enzyme is the only available option via this CLI
+> Enzyme is the only available option via this CLI but
+> you change it within `generate-react-cli.json` to `Jest`

 ```tsx
 import React from 'react';